dequilla3/dequilla3/README.md

 - 👋 Hi, I’m Kim Ariel Dequilla
-- 👀 I’m interested in Java Development
+- 👀 I’m interested in Java Software Development
 - 🌱 I’m currently learning Full Stack Software Development using ReactJs and Java Spring Boot
 - 💞️ I’m looking to collaborate on some project that will improve my skills and knowledge.
 - 📫 How to reach me ... deqkim5@gmail.com